shure-dev/logllm/README.md

 # LLM-Powered W&B

-A package that automates the extraction of experimental conditions from Jupyter Notebooks, sends them to OpenAI, and logs the results using Weights & Biases (W&B).
+A package that automates the extraction of experimental conditions from Jupyter Notebooks with GPT4o-mini, and logs results using Weights & Biases (W&B).

 ## Features